Nemesea: Since 2017

 In November 2017, a new version of "Hear Me", and in March 2018, a new version of "Twilight", both taken from the album Uprise, were released.
 Both songs were remixed and remastered and feature Sanne Mieloo on vocals.
 Additionally new samples and keyboard parts were added by Matthijs van Til.

 On 24 June, the single Kids With Guns, taken from the upcoming album White Flag, was released.
 Napalm Records released a teaser before uploading the complete song to YouTube.
 On 22 July the second single – Fools Gold – was released.
 The 3rd and final single -White Flag- was released on 19 August.

 On 23 August, the full album -White Flag- was released.
 It contains 14 songs including -Dance in the Fire-, a single that was released in 2017.
 Recording (drums, percussion and bass guitar) partly took place in an empty house with the drums set up in the kitchen.
 Vocals, keys and guitar were partly recorded at different locations.
 Mixing was done by Joost van den Broek who also mixed -The Quiet Resistance.
 Mastering was done by Darius van Helfteren.

 On 22 March 2020, a video was posted to Nemesea's Facebook page by Nemesea and Sanne Mieloo announcing she was parting ways with the band.

 On 8 July 2022, a new single "No Good - Start the Dance" was released.
-It is a cover of electronic band The Prodigy's 1994 single No Good (Start the Dance).
+It is a cover of electronic band The Prodigy's 1994 single "No Good (Start the Dance)".

 Until 28 March 2024, there has been no further news regarding a potential new female singer or new original music, but the band has commented a few times against the idea of remaining with only male vocals.

 On 29 March 2024, the band released a new single, called "Save Me", with guest vocals by Charlotte Wessels, and lead vocals by Sanne Mieloo, marking it her return to the band.

-On 21 December 2024, the band released a new single, called "Black Dress".
+On 21 December 2024, the band released a new single called "Black Dress", and has Manda Ophuis on vocals.